refutationalist/saur/README.md

 $ build_stubdom=true efi_dir="/boot/EFI" makepkg
 ```

 If you build stubdom, note that it brings in a number of other components.
-Also note that as of 4.16.2, this package uses the stable git branch rather than the release tarball.

-This PKGBUILD is split and will create the main ``xen`` package, a ``xen-docs`` documentation package, and optionally a ``xen-stubdom`` package holding the stubdom components.

 ### QEMU for Xen